 Mikrolar has implemented these devices in organizations such NASA, Boeing, Draper Laboratories, Adidas, Nike, Ball Aerospace, Sikorsky, as well as extensive bio-mechanical research in Universities and Laboratories throughout the Americas, Europe, and Asia.

-If you are looking for a device that must provide a result that is on the cutting edge of what is available, or needs to be specialized in some way, Mikrolar’s approach offers a reliable solution that mitigates risk and provides a system that is very simple to learn, operate and customize.
+Are you looking for a device that provides a result on the cutting edge of what is available, or needs to be specialized in some way?
+Mikrolar’s approach offers a reliable solution that mitigates risk, and provides a system that is simple to learn, operate, and customize.